604adrian/Emojification/README.md

 console.log(noWildcard2) // Prints "*  *  *  *  *" to the console
 ```

 Note that the wildcards in backslash-quotes are more spaced-out.
 This is because their surrounding whitespace is not quoted (see above).

+# Licence
+For licensing information, see the [licence file](https://github.com/604adrian/Emojification?tab=MIT-1-ov-file).

 ---

 And there you have it.
 That is how you use Emojification.
 Use with caution and keep emojing.